maxlindmark/cod-condition/README.md

 ## How to replicate our analyses and navigate this repo

 `data`
-Data are not uploaded here due to being large.
-They are available from database [DATRAS](https://datras.ices.dk/Data_products/Download/Download_Data_public.aspx).
-Can also be sent upon request
+Rawr data are not uploaded here due to being large, only processed data for replicating the analysis.
+Raw data are available from ICES databases [DATRAS](https://datras.ices.dk/Data_products/Download/Download_Data_public.aspx) and [OCEANOGRAPHY](https://ocean.ices.dk/HydChem/HydChem.aspx?plot=yes).
+Can also be sent upon request to reproduce the data cleaning.

 `R`
 Contains code for analysis and data processing